Emoun/racp/src/main.md

 - Control character cleanup: Only contains four control characters; Null, Tab, New-Line, and Escape.
 Put the old control characters slots to good use with new characters useful in the modern programming world.
 - Only a single New-Line character (ASCII 'Line Feed').
 - Dedicated Escape character for use within a string when programming.
 - Tab now has a specification, no more dependence on the editor to tab correctly.
-(TODO)
 - Three new bracket/paranthesis sets: 2 sets with dedicated use cases and 1 for generic use.
 No more using '<' and '>' for brackets.
 - Additional numeral systems:
 	- Booleans: Dedicated TRUE/FALSE characters.
 No more using '0b' to distinguish from decimal.